-David Soo is JFF’s chief of staff.
+David Soo is JFF’s Vice President for Strategic Engagements.

 Based in our Washington, DC, office, David works closely with CEO Maria Flynn to provide strategic and programmatic leadership for key initiatives across JFF and JFFLabs.
 His work includes the design, development, and incubation of initiatives supporting JFF’s mission of accelerating the alignment and transformation of the American workforce and education systems to ensure access to economic advancement for all.